Rectifying LLM Thought from Lens of Optimization: Discussions

 \paragraph{Comparison with Process Reward Models.} Process reward models~\citep{LightmanKBEBLLS24, WangLSXDLCWS24} have been proposed to offer process-level granularity in supervising the training of reasoning LLMs.
 However, these methods struggle to generate effective supervision signals due to the complex dependencies among different processes and the final answers~\citep{abs-2501-12948}.
 In contrast, the method proposed in this paper, \name, neither relies on additional models nor provides absolute supervision signals of correctness or incorrectness.
 Instead, it evaluates the contribution of each process to reasoning and offers relative advantages and disadvantages through group normalization, significantly reducing noise in the signals provided for training.

 \paragraph{Comparison with Efficient Reasoning Methods.} Recent studies on efficient LLM reasoning \citep{abs-2503-04697, abs-2504-01296, abs-2505-15612} emphasize the inclusion of a penalty coefficient for response length during the post-training process of LLMs, which rewards shorter, correct trajectories and penalizes longer ones.
 These methods only perform a coarse-grained length-based evaluation of the model's trajectories, which can easily lead to incorrect penalties for necessary and correct trajectories, thereby having a negative impact on the model's performance~\citep{abs-2505-15612}.
 Alternatively, our method provides a more nuanced process reward, enhancing the LLMs' capability and efficiency by refining its reasoning patterns with finer granularity.
 As shown in \Cref{tab:comparison_efficient_reasoning}, \name significantly outperforms salient baselines focusing on reasoning efficiency.
+Compared to the Vanilla GRPO baseline, \name achieves superior performance across all benchmarks (e.g., +3.1\% on AIME24) while reducing token consumption by approximately 50\% (12,367 to 6,158 tokens).
+In contrast to efficiency-focused methods like ThinkPrune and Laser, which suffer significant performance drops to achieve lower latency, \name successfully decouples efficiency from accuracy degradation.
+For instance, while L1-Max matches our token efficiency, it severely lags in reasoning capability (26.7\% vs. 36.0\% on AIME24), highlighting \name's ability to condense reasoning without information loss.
+Similarly, \name surpasses AdaThink by a clear margin of 4.3\% on AIME24 while requiring 28\% fewer tokens, demonstrating a more effective internal optimization than external stopping criteria.